 But what happens if the trader experiences loss?
 When the trader loses nearly all of his Initial Margin (the collateral necessary to open a position) his position is automatically closed.
 This process is called Liquidation.
+During the event of Liquidation, the Risk Management system will terminate the Contract automatically.
 The trader whose position is liquidated loses his entire Margin, as his position is closed at a Bankruptcy Price.

 Liquidation is an automatic closing of the position due to a significant Margin loss.

 Since users are trading with the exchange’s money, if the price drops (for Long positions) or goes up (for Short positions) too much, the exchange can potentially lose money.
 To guard against loss the platform sets a typical Margin requirement, which is calculated on the BTC price - Maintenance Margin.